logo image

 Camping & Touring Parks in area

-Inchmahome Priory is situated on Inchmahome Island in the Lake of Menteith.
+Inchmahome Priory is on Inchmahome Island in the Lake of Menteith.
 The Lake is at the very small Village of Port of Menteith.
 The Village has the Lake of Menteith Hotel with a popular Resataurant, and Lake of Menteith Fisheries popular for boat fishing for Rainbow Trout.

 Boat Trips out to the Island only take about 5 minutes.
 The Island is a peacful place to spend some time with large trees, a few Giant Redwoods, woodland walk, and seating areas.